Dawn-Of-Justice/MathPad-Solver/README.md

 1. Write your equation on the graphical writing pad interface.
 2. The application will recognize the handwritten text using the CNN and display the recognized equation.
-3. The application will parse the equation, solve it, and display the result in real-time.
+3. The application will parse the equation, solve it, and display the result in real time.

 ### Contributing